Evenidk/SkillAssessmentSystem/README.md

 ### **Post-Test Features**
 - **Test Results**:
-  - Immediate feedback with test score and a violation summary (if applicable).
+  - Immediate feedback with test scores and a violation summary (if applicable).
   - Encourages better test practices with detailed explanations of violations.
 - **Results Analytics**:
   - Track scores across all tests in a **graphical interface**.